 How each institution will fare in this rapidly developing digital market is dependent upon what we refer to as each enterprise’s base layer – the data center infrastructure and how it performs across a range of metrics.
 Because the performance and quality of data center infrastructure is the key to the customer experience.

 “Data center uptime is priority number one,” an IT manager might say.
+Well, network latency can make or break the customer experience:

 Want to reduce latency?
 Locating a data center closer to the end customer reduces latency and increases reliability.
 Because there’s nothing virtual about the virtual world – ultimately, it’s all physical.
 So to reduce latency, you must reduce physical distance.
-It only makes sense that the end user experience is going to be much better if data is processing within, say, the Dallas metroplex rather than being transferred to and from Chicago.
+It only makes sense that the end-user experience is going to be much better if data is processing within, say, the Dallas metroplex rather than being transferred to and from Chicago.

 How else can data center infrastructure help a financial institution win?
-By being more sustainable through highly energy efficient design and engineering.
+By being more sustainable through highly energy-efficient design and engineering.
 By locating some apps in data centers that are close to clean power.
-By locating other apps closer to power generation at primary nodes on the electrical grid that leverage existing electrical infrastructure for capital efficient resiliency.
+By locating other apps closer to power generation at primary nodes on the electrical grid that leverage existing electrical infrastructure for capital-efficient resiliency.

 So, stop and think – where does your base layer need to be?
 And how are you going to get it there?